James E. Lindsay House: James E. Lindsay

+Photos of the Iowa Historical Registration and historical photos of the James E Lindsey house in Davenport Iowa.
+Including pictures of the music room by the main entrance, and the exterior of the home as viewed from College street and alley.

 James Lindsay was a native of Essex County, New York and grew up working in his father's lumber mill.
 In 1856 he moved and purchased land in Wisconsin.
 He moved to Davenport in 1861 where his Wisconsin timber was rafted down the Mississippi River and sawed into lumber.
 He went into business with John B. Phelps.
 The two bought a mill on the east side of Davenport, which they named the Lindsay & Phelps, Co.
 His interests in lumber eventually led him to ventures in Arkansas, Minnesota, Washington State, Oregon, and Louisiana.
 In some of these ventures he joined with Frederick Weyerhaeuser from Rock Island, Illinois.
 In 1858 he married Mary Helen Phelps and they raised three children.

 Lindsay built this home for his family in 1876.
 W.T.
 Waterman acquired the house from Lindsay's estate in the early 20th century.
 He was an associate in the law firm Lane and Waterman, which his father C.M.
 Waterman was one of the founding partners.